sarathrajautomation/objective-part1/README.md

 npx playwright show-report

-Commonly setting data.json file that file include the link of website, search term Import and use it in the reference pages
+"Data Configuration:

+    Create a data.json file containing:
+        Website URLs
+        Search terms
+    Import this file into your project for reference.

+Testing and Logging:

+    Each test step will be logged to test-logs.txt.
+    Screenshots will be captured for both successful and failed test cases and saved in the screenshots folder."